-As a cosigner on the installment note, Petitioner is jointly and severally liable with her former spouse for repayment of the debt.
+Generally, cosigners for a loan are jointly and severally liable to the obligation.
 "Liability is characterized as joint and several when a creditor may sue the parties to an obligation separately or together."
 Mary Jane Lyons Hardy, HUDBCA No. 87-1982-G314, at 3 (July 15, 1987).
 A divorce decree purporting to release Petitioner from this joint obligation does not affect the claims of an existing creditor unless the creditor was a party to the action.
 Wendy Kath, HUDBCA No. 89-4518-L8, at 2 (December 26, 1989).
-In this case, neither the Secretary nor the lender were parties to the divorce action, thus binding Petitioner to her prior contractual obligations.
+In this case, neither the Secretary nor the lender were parties to the divorce action, thus binding Petitioner to her prior contract obligations.
 Petitioner's divorce decree only determined rights and liabilities between Petitioner and her former spouse.
 Kimberly S. King (Theide), HUDBCA No. 89-4587-L74 (April 23, 1990).
-Petitioner may seek to enforce the divorce decree against her ex-husband in state or local court to recovery monies paid to HUD by her to satisfy this obligation.
+Petitioner may enforce the divorce decree against her ex-husband in state or local court to recovery monies paid to HUD by her to satisfy this obligation.
 However, this does not preclude the Secretary from enforcing this debt against Petitioner.
 Deborah Gage, HUDBCA No. 86-1276-F283 (January 14, 1986).
-Petitioner remains jointly and severally liable to the contract at issue and the Secretary has the right to enforce the obligation against her individually.
+Therefore, Petitioner remains jointly and severally liable to the contract at issue and the Secretary has the right to enforce the obligation against her individually.